 As the table shows, Records Management System can manipulate many categories of data.
-As well, they can perform certain actions to this data.
-The functions of a particular RMS depend on their logic but they mainly come to:
+They can perform certain actions with this data.
+The functions of a particular RMS depend on its logic, but they mainly come to:

-Profit and nonprofit entities most often request from RMSs storing large amounts of classified files, their security, sorting of data for statistical needs, and automation of manipulations with data.
+Profit and non profit entities most often request from RMSs to store large amounts of classified files, their security, sorting of data for statistical needs, and automation of manipulations with data.

 You can have your important files processed and easily shared.

 You can learn statistical data by enquiring about any parameter or piece of content of a file, get results, and sort them according to any parameter of the file.

 When you have an RMS installed, you can keep your classified files in a standardized, secure way.

 Automatic procession of files

 Depending on the customization, the automatic workflow of your files can meet any expectations of clients.